Harris takes Black male outreach to Detroit

 The push to shore up Harris’ support among Black men comes at a time when there’s been reporting that her Republican opponent, former President Donald Trump, was making inroads in that community.

-In that vein, the Harris campaign hosted an event this week in Detroit also geared toward Black men.
+In that vein, the Harris campaign hosted an event Tuesday night in Detroit also geared toward Black men.
 Harris was not there, but it featured range of speakers, including political commentator Bakari Sellers and actors Don Cheadle and Delroy Lindo.

 Lindo said he got involved after hearing about doubts young Black men had about Harris.